SciPyCourse2022/notes/12_organizing/12_organizing.md

             - bugs are detected faster, because all your scripts rely on the same common functions in your module(s) - one error will likely affect all of your scripts, instead of just one or two scripts

 - Python lets you control what happens if a `.py` file is being run as a script vs. if it's being imported as a module
+    - in IPython, can use `whos` to spot the difference between e.g. `run example.py` and `import example`
+    - running a script is like copying and pasting all the code into your Python session, importing it just provides the name of the module as a new name in your session
     - at the end of the file, you can write:
         `if __name__ == '__main__':`
     - this says "if I'm being run as a script, do the following:"